Rob Will is a Vancouver photographer, visual artist, and intrepid traveller.

 I have studied both Architecture and Computer Science – the first taught me that the physical world is crafted by ideas, and the latter taught me that ideas can take more forms than I ever imagined.

-My professional path has snaked and writhed like a thing alive; flowing from commercial construction to software design via a tangled web of industrial automation, mobile computing, and video game development.
+My professional path has snaked from commercial construction to software design via a tangled web of industrial automation, mobile computing and video game development.
 I sorted packages at Canada Post, got down and dirty in the Alberta oilfields, and spent hundreds of lonely nights on the road.
-I have traveled extensively, dabbled in music, and in competitive fencing.
-I only regret that I never became a merchant seaman.
+I have traveled extensively, dabbled in music and in competitive fencing.

 • Story Telling: My goal is to engage the viewer as collaborator and co-author.
 The image sets the stage, and the viewer supplies the narrative.
 These images are not journalistic, and many have been extensively modified to support the narrative.
 What they share is a sense that the image’s moment exists as part of a larger story, and that the clues to understanding that story can be found hidden within the image.